How can we help you?

 #This row reference will automatically change to @

-The examples of the structured references are stated below.
+The examples of structured references can be found below:

 Entire table